-Join Jen Kramer for an in-depth discussion in this video Adding dropdown menus, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Adding dropdown menus, part of Learning Foundation 5.

 …So in the last video, I set up this top bar navigation here.…But you may want to make one last tweak to this navigation bar.…So far, this bar has a single level of navigation.…You could combine this with one of the other navigation types…to make Secondary Navigation appear on the left side of the page.…So you could say, if you were on let's say the Reservations page, maybe…you would show Secondary Navigation here in the left column instead of Quick Links.…However, most websites are using drop downs more frequently these days.…